Azure/k8s-infra/hack/generator/spec/case-study-chained-storage-versions.md

 ## Storage Conversion

 The conversion methods need to change as well.
-If we configure metadata detailing the rename (as we did for properties in version 2015-05-05), we can generate the required conversions automatically:
+If we configure metadata detailing the rename of the type (as we did for properties in version 2015-05-05), we can generate the required conversions automatically:

 ``` go
 package v20180808storage